jmickey/apptio-challenge/README.md

 1. AWS CLI installed and configured with **default** profile, **including access key and secret** - See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for details.
 2. Terraform. *Note: The deployment script will assume the `terraform` binary is in your `$PATH`*.
-3. Docker CE installedand running.
+3. Docker CE installed and running.

 ## Setup and Run